shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:function:: int SSL_callback(TSCont contp, TSEvent event, void *edata)

-The :arg:`edata` parameter is a TSSslVConn object.
+The :arg:`edata` parameter is a TSVConn object.

 The following actions are valid from these callbacks.

-* Fetch the SSL object associated with the connection - :c:func:`TSSslVConnObjectGet`
+* Fetch the SSL object associated with the connection - :c:func:`TSVConnSslConnectionGet`
-* Set a connection operation - :c:func:`TSSslVConnOpSet`
+* Set a connection to blind tunnel - :c:func:`TSVConnTunnel`
 * Reenable the ssl connection - :c:func:`TSSslVConnReenable`
-* Find SSL context by name - :c:func:`TSSslCertFindByName`
+* Find SSL context by name - :c:func:`TSSslContextFindByName`
-* Find SSL context by address - :c:func:`TSSslCertFindByAddress`
+* Find SSL context by address - :c:func:`TSSslContextFindByAddr`
+* Determine whether the TSVConn is really representing a SSL connection - :c:func:`TSVConnIsSsl`.

-.. c:type:: TS_SSL_CLIENT_PRE_HANDSHAKE_HOOK
+.. c:type:: TS_VCONN_PRE_ACCEPT_HOOK

 This hook is invoked after the client has connected to ATS and before the SSL handshake is started, i.e., before any bytes have been read from the client.
-The data for the callback is a TSSslVConn instance which represents the client connection.
+The data for the callback is a TSVConn instance which represents the client connection.
 There is no HTTP transaction as no headers have been read.

+In theory this hook could apply and be useful for non-SSL connections as well, but at this point this hook is only called in the SSL sequence.

 .. c:type:: TS_SSL_SNI_HOOK

 This hook is called if the client provides SNI information in the SSL handshake.
 If called it will always be called after ``TS_SSL_CLIENT_PRE_HANDSHAKE_HOOK``.

-The following action is valid from this hook.

-* Get the client specified server name - :c:func:`TSSslVConnServernameGet`

-The Traffic Server core first executes logic in the SNI callback to store the servername in the TSSslVConn object and  to evaluate the settings in the
+The Traffic Server core first executes logic in the SNI callback to store the servername in the TSVConn object and  to evaluate the settings in the
 :c:type:`ssl_multicert.config` file based on the server name.
 Then the core SNI callback executes the plugin registered SNI callback code.
-The plugin callback can access the servername by calling :c:func:`TSSslVConnServernameGet`.
+The plugin callback can access the servername by calling the openssl function :c:func:`SSL_get_servername`.

 If server running Traffic server has the appropriate openSSL patch installed, the SNI callback can return ``SSL_TLSEXT_ERR_READ_AGAIN`` to stop the SSL handshake processing.
 This results in ``SSL_accept`` returning ``SSL_ERROR_WANT_SNI_RESOLVE`` before completing the SSL handshake (only the client hello message will have been received).
 Additional processing could reenable the virtual connection causing the ``SSL_accept`` to be called again to complete the handshake exchange.
 In the case of a blind tunnel conversion, the SSL handshake will never be completed by Traffic Server.